TL;DR

 1. Cluster into themes.
 Each cluster: name, count, two representative quotes.

-6. Suggest a one-paragraph public response to the top cluster — for App Store reply, not email.
+6. Draft a one-paragraph public App Store reply to the top cluster (not an email).

 Clusters (sorted by rating impact):